CountingPhotons/DNA_AgNC_database/README.md

 entries through this site.
 It is rebuilt and re-published periodically from the working database maintained by the project team.

-**Spot an error, or have data to contribute?** Please contact [your name / email / lab contact] rather than opening a pull request — changes are made upstream and republished here.

 ## Citation

-If you use data from this database, please cite:

-> *(add your citation / paper / lab reference here)*

 ## Data license